 These numbers have led some to suggest that Scotland, under Nicola Sturgeon, may continue to pursue a second independence referendum following the pandemic.
 This would mean that Scotland could split off from the UK as an independent nation.

-Do you have any interesting or fun facts about Brexit that we’ve missed?
-Share them here in the comments section below!
+Do you have any interesting facts about Brexit that we’ve missed?
+Share them in the comments below!